-- Always apply parking brake.
-Manual parking brake without pressing release button.
+- Always apply the parking brake without pressing the release button.
 Apply as firmly as possible on a downhill slope or uphill slope.
-Operate foot brake at the same time to reduce operating force. - Switch off the engine and ignition.
-Turn the ignition key to 0 and remove.
-Turn the steering wheel until the steering wheel lock is felt to engage.

-For vehicles with automatic transmission, the key can only be removed when the selector lever is in the P position.

-If the vehicle is on a level surface or uphill slope, engage first gear or set the selector lever to P before switching off the ignition.
-On an uphill slope, turn the front wheels away from the kerb.
-If the vehicle is on a downhill slope, engage reverse gear or set the selector lever to P before switching off the ignition.
+Depress the foot brake at the same time to reduce operating force. - Switch off the engine.
+Turn the ignition key to 0 and remove it.
+Turn the steering wheel until the steering wheel lock is felt to engage. - For vehicles with automatic transmission, the key can only be removed when the selector lever is in the P position. - If the vehicle is on a level surface or uphill slope, engage first gear or set the selector lever to P before switching off the ignition.
+On an uphill slope, turn the front wheels away from the kerb. - If the vehicle is on a downhill slope, engage reverse gear or set the selector lever to P before switching off the ignition.
 Turn the front wheels towards the kerb.